 In addition to the ligands directly connected to the metal center, the second coordination sphere plays a significant role in tuning the reactivity of metallo-enzymes.
 In order to functionally mimic this second coordination sphere supramolecular cages have been developed.
 Examples have been shown in which bimolecular decomposition pathways, frequently encountered in metallo-radical catalysis, are already suppressed by partial encapsulation.
 In this Thesis full encapsulation of catalysts in a cubic supramolecular cage is investigated to completely avoid bimetallic decomposition pathway.
 Furthermore, supramolecular cages enable pre-organization of the substrate and induce selectivity for specific substrates and products in competitive reactions.
 In addition, the development of a protocol for cobalt catalyzed formation of N-heterocycles from aliphatic azides, and a detailed mechanistic study regarding this reaction, are also described in this Thesis.

-Chapter 5: Cobalt porphyrin catalyzed intramolecular ring-closing C–H amination of aliphatic azides (Embargo until 19 April 2019)
+Chapter 5: Cobalt porphyrin catalyzed intramolecular ring-closing C–H amination of aliphatic azides (Embargo up to and including 19 April 2019)

-Chapter 6: Mechanistic investigation of the cobalt porphyrin catalyzed intramolecular ring-closing C–H amination of aliphatic azides (Embargo until 19 April 2019)
+Chapter 6: Mechanistic investigation of the cobalt porphyrin catalyzed intramolecular ring-closing C–H amination of aliphatic azides (Embargo up to and including 19 April 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.